 Top footballers with international experience are playing for the Friends of Football All Stars in an effort to encourage up-and-coming youth players.

-After a hiatus forced by COVID-19 restrictions in 2020, the All Stars are aiming to play at least half a dozen games against Auckland high school teams in 2021.
+After a hiatus forced by COVID-19 restrictions in 2020 and 2021, our men’s All Stars are aiming to resume a programme of matches against Auckland high schools in 2022.

-The men’s All Stars were formed in 2019 and Friends of Football are now keen to establish a women’s All Stars squad.
+The men’s All Stars were formed in 2019 and Friends of Football have also established a women’s All Stars squad.

 How the All Stars started